 For the customers, Updates have the potential to introduce flaws into a software product.
 Regression testing assists quality assurance engineers in reducing the number of problems in a product.

 Automated tests enable quality assurance experts to accelerate quality assurance reviews and ease the software upgrade process.

-From this extensive blog, we understood all the QA best practices for software testing involved in making high-quality software.
+This extensive blog helped in understanding all the QA best practices for software testing involved in making high-quality software.
 You may find multiple quality management tricks in abundance but which one to trust is a matter of intelligence.
 All you need to do is to draft a test strategy, manage the quality standard and check the product from the user’s perspective.
 Do it by performing continuous testing and quality control measures.
-The software team should ensure we meet all the requirements and the developed software product is of higher quality.
-The more we follow these best practices for software testing, we would save more time in repetitive development procedures.
+The software team should ensure to meet all the requirements and that the developed software product is of higher quality.
+Let’s follow these best practices for software testing and save more time in repetitive development procedures.